-If you want further advice on how to reduce house dust mite, see separate leaflet called House Dust Mite and Pet Allergy for more detail.
+See separate leaflet called House Dust Mite and Pet Allergy for more details on how to reduce house dust mite.
 However, treatment with a nasal spray or tablets (see below) often works so well that you may not have much motivation or need to avoid the cause of the allergy.
 Saying that, it is thought that if you have a pet or animal allergy and you do avoid any further contact, you may reduce your risk of developing asthma.

 Antihistamine nasal sprays

 A dose from an antihistamine nasal spray such as azelastine can rapidly ease itching, sneezing and watering (within 15 minutes or so).
 It may not be so good at easing congestion.
 Antihistamines work by blocking the action of histamine.
 This is one of the chemicals involved in allergy reactions.
 A spray can be used as required if you have mild symptoms.
 It can also be taken regularly to keep symptoms away.

 Antihistamines taken by mouth (tablets or liquids) are an alternative.
 They ease most of the symptoms but may not be so good at relieving a blocked nose (nasal congestion).
 Antihistamines taken by mouth are good if you have eye symptoms as well as nose symptoms.
 They are also usually given to small children instead of a nasal spray.
 A dose usually works within an hour.
 Therefore, one can be taken as required if symptoms are mild, or come and go.
 One can also be taken regularly if symptoms occur each day.